 Ah yes.
 I’m amazed I had my phone on me.
-I hung up and hunted around in my bag for something distracting like a book or chocolate – nothing – while forcing my entire body weight down on the brake pedal.
-And then I studied the sky (at which the car was pointed) philosophically, and whistled a little and thought about my To Do list and how funny cats are as the Peugeot eased softly backwards down the track towards ditch, gully, curve, and culvert and inevitable breakages because THE BRAKES NEED FIXING and the track is made of WET MUD.
+I hung up and hunted around in my bag for a book, a chocolate, some form of distraction – nothing – while forcing my entire body weight on the brake pedal.
+And then I studied the sky (at which the car was pointed) philosophically, and whistled a little and thought about my To Do list and how funny cats are as the Peugeot eased softly backwards down the track towards ditch, gully, curve, and concrete sided culvert because THE BRAKES NEED FIXING, the tyres are for cities, and the track is made of WET MUD.

 Some minutes later I saw Fernando’s head appear over the top of the hill.
-I gave a silent whoop of relief, although, as he pointed out when he reached the car window, there wasn’t a lot he could do.
+I gave a silent yelp of relief, although, as he pointed out when he reached the car window, there wasn’t a lot he could do.
 ‘Can’t you get in?’
 I wheedled.
 ‘Nope’, he said.
-We were rather like a badly miscast Sandra Bullock and Keanu Reeves in a pastoral, low key version of Speed.
+We were a badly miscast Sandra Bullock and Keanu Reeves in a pastoral, low key version of Speed.
 If I took my foot off the pedal, the car was going to go down the hill, and there was too much mud to go up it.
-Fernando offered to push it up, but I didn’t think that was going to work.
+Fernando offered to push it up the 45 degree incline, but I didn’t think that was going to work.

-In the end I was persuaded to lift my foot a fraction of a millimetre and to allow the car to jolt, with his guidance and persistent entreaties, back from whence we’d come.
+In the end I was persuaded to lift my foot a fraction of a millimetre and to allow the car to slither, with his guidance and persistent entreaties, back from whence we’d come.

-After about the same amount of time, I was persuaded to get the car back to where it was supposed to be, which I did from a racing start with plenty of frenzied attack, this time not only getting to the top, but flying over the summit, and coming to rest at a flat bit.
+After a similar amount of time, I was persuaded to attempt the mount once again which I did from a racing start with plenty of frenzied attack, not only getting to the top this time, but flying over the summit, albeit sideways, and coming to rest beside the farm gates.